 Verse Two (66:1)

-1- That verse 1 of Sura 66 applies only to honey and that the prophet is allowed to prohibit other matters!
+1- That verse 1 of Sura 66 applies only to honey and that the prophet is allowed to prohibit other things!

-2- That the law allowing a man to marry the divorced wife of his adopted son applied only to the time of the prophet and not to all times!
+2- That the law allowing a man to marry the divorced wife of his adopted son applied only at the time of the prophet and not to all times!

-Perhaps God, being aware of all future corruptions, has deliberately avoided any mention of the article which the prophet had prohibited on himself as in 66:1, so as to indicate to the true believers that the nature of the article in itself is of no significance.
+Perhaps God, being aware of all future corruptions, has deliberately avoided in 66:1 any mention of the article which the Prophet had prohibited on himself so as to indicate to the true believers that the nature of the article in itself is of no significance.
 It could have been honey, milk or peanuts!
-What matters is that the prophet does not have the authority to prohibit anything made lawful by God.
+What matters is that the Prophet does not have the authority to prohibit anything made lawful by God.
 This is well in line with Quranic truth:

-“The sole duty of the messenger is the clear delivery."
+"The sole duty of the messenger is the clear delivery (of God's message)."
 24:54